Ayushk4/Ayushk4.github.io/pages/index.md

 <div style="font-size:20px;margin-left:50px;"> -->
 Hi There! :wave:
 <br><br>
 I am a Masters in Computer Science student at the University of Texas at Austin.
-I am passionate about Machine Learning and Deep Learning solutions to real-world problems and use-cases.
-My inclination is towards data in the text, image and audio modalities and I am very interested in large scale pretraining of transformer-based models.
+I am passionate about Machine Learning and Deep Learning solutions to real-world problems.
+My inclination is towards data in the text, image and audio modalities and I am very interested in making large language models feasible for deployment.
 <br><br>
-I have experiences in Machine Learning applications to Natural Language Processing, Computer Vision, Speech Processing and Multimodal Learning.
-I have been fortunate to have the opportunity to work and excel on projects during my internships at IBM Research Labs and Google Summer of Code.
-Academic research at IIT Kharagpur and University of Oregon has helped me get a deeper understanding of the subject.
-My proficiency in Machine Learning is demonstrated through several publications at the top-tier venues.
+My experiences in Machine Learning stems from my research internships at Google, IBM, ETH Zurich, University of Oregon and IIT Kharagpur.
+I am grateful to all my co-authors and mentors to help me excel in these internships.
 <br><br>
-My experiences developing <a href="softwares/">Open Source software</a> strengthened my software engineering skills and knowledge of systems.
-These software were presented at the JuliaCon 2020 conference and in the Journal of Open Source software.
-<br><br>
-I have won numerous hackathons and competitions in Machine Learning and AI-related areas - Cogito's 2021 low-latency Speech emotion recognition competition, EMNLP 2020' W-NUT Covid challenge, AllenNLP 2021 hackathon, and Opensoft 2018.
+As an undergraudate, I developed various <a href="softwares/">Open Source software</a> - including web applications and NLP/ML pacakges in Julia programming languages.
+I presented these at the JuliaCon 2020 conference and in the Journal of Open Source software.
+I have also won numerous hackathons and competitions in Machine Learning and AI-related areas - Cogito's 2021, EMNLP 2020' W-NUT Covid challenge, AllenNLP 2021 hackathon, and Opensoft 2018.
 <br><br>
 I did my Bachelor's degree in Computer Science from Indian Institute of Technology Kharagpur (2017-21).
 My Bachelor Thesis was under the guidance of <a href="https://scholar.google.com/citations?user=hCbFmUUAAAAJ&hl=en">Prof. Niloy Ganguly</a> on Twitter Stance Detection.
 It was acclaimed among the Best Bachelor's <a href="https://drive.google.com/drive/u/0/folders/1FmngtkX1AJR2IAT8SPeWQYtKXVrtc0Me">Thesis</a> and a portion of it was <a href="https://aclanthology.org/2021.naacl-main.303.pdf">published</a> to NAACL'21.